whustedt/calendarium/README.md

 - **Purge Old Entries**
   - Set to automatically execute at the start of each month.
-- **Update Serial Entries** (DEPRECATED)
-  - This task is deprecated as of the display_date feature implementation.
-  - Previously ran on the first day of every month to roll past serial items into the future.
-  - No longer necessary since recurring events now dynamically calculate their next occurrence.

 These tasks use the APScheduler, with the scheduler API enabled for enhanced interaction through HTTP endpoints.
 More details and the API can be accessed here: [APScheduler API Documentation](https://viniciuschiele.github.io/flask-apscheduler/rst/api.html).